USE CASES

 Role & Mandate

-Anticipate health system strain, identify escalation risk early, and trigger operational readiness actions such as staffing, supply pre positioning, and partner coordination, guided by measurable signals and decision-grade contextual interpretation.
+Anticipate health-system strain, detect escalation risk early, and activate staffing, logistics, supply, surge, and coordination measures using measurable signals and contextual interpretation.

 Operating Constraints